mb0/xelf-go/lit/README.md

  * `Apdr` for appendable values like list
  * `Keyr` for keyable values like dict or strc

-`Reg` is a regsitry where proxies are registered.
+`Reg` is a registry where proxies are registered.
 The registry then provides implementation for xelf types, when no proxy is found a generic implementation is provided.
-We use the same registry as reflection cache to break self referencial type cycles.
+We use the same registry as reflection cache to break self referential type cycles.

 The registry must be used to creating new values or proxies.
 These operations are used all over the place and do happen deep in call stacks.
 Passing the registry through as argument looks bad and is